prosegrinder/python-cmudict/README.rst

-`CMUdict` is a versioned python wrapper package for `The CMU Pronouncing Dictionary`_ data files, and takes a similar approach to data bundling as `Certifi`_ does for bundling Mozilla's Root Certificates.
+`CMUdict` is a versioned python wrapper package for `The CMU Pronouncing Dictionary`_ data files, and takes a similar approach to data bundling as `Certifi`_ does with Mozilla's Root Certificates.

 Installation
 ------------